Folding in Parallel

 (c2-c1, m2, repeat c1 (m1,m2) @ l1 @ l2)}

-Here, the infix operation @ is list concatenation and repeat (n:int) (x:'a) : 'a list produces the list with of length n with elements all equal to x.
+Here, the infix operation @ is list concatenation and repeat (n:int) (x:'a) : 'a list produces the list of length n with elements all equal to x.

 The carrier set of bm_monoid_ext is a set of triples: a natural number c, a sequence element m, and a list of pairs with distinct components (that is, fst of any pair is not equal to its snd).
 We note that op preserves the invariant that all pairs in l have distinct components.